brycewray/astro-site-legacy/src/pages/posts/2019/10/otoh.md

 Now that I've apologized and, I hope, recompensed for my errors, I also want to retract another retraction---well, *sort of* a retraction, in that it was retracting certain posts *in advance*.

-In "[It's about the food, not the decor](/posts/2019/10/its-about-food-not-decor)" and, to some extent, "[Back with Hugo](/posts/2019/09/back-with-hugo)," I said I was done being meta about how I put together this site with whichever SSG I choose to use at the time.
+In “[It's about the food, not the decor](/posts/2019/10/its-about-food-not-decor)” and, to some extent, “[Back with Hugo](/posts/2019/09/back-with-hugo),” I said I was done being meta about how I put together this site with whichever SSG I choose to use at the time.
 A [Flavio Copes post](https://flaviocopes.com/boring-stack/) had convinced me of the wisdom of taking such a stand.

 However, since then, I've read quite a few other folks’ posts about, guess what, how they do their sites with one SSG or another, their migration of those sites between SSGs, their choices and the occasional ruing thereof, and so on.
 And I've found them fascinating.